notbenwang/Project-Z/README.md

 If you want to see that original project, you can find it here: https://github.com/notbenwang/CS1110-Final-Project/

-Remake is still heavily WIP but progress is looking good!
+A complete, polished remake is still heavily WIP, along with this README.